MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-teams-app.md

 # Teams Toolkit in Integrated Development Environments

 Teams Toolkit provides you with all the tools required for successfully building a Teams app in one place.
-You can use the Teams Toolkit extension in Visual Studio Code and Visual Studio to create app in Teams or use Teams Commnad Line Interface (CLI) to create apps in Teams.
+You can use the Teams Toolkit extension in Visual Studio Code and Visual Studio to create app in Teams or use Teams Command Line Interface (CLI) to create apps in Teams.

 > [!NOTE]
 > Currently, this feature is available in **public developer preview** only.

-::: zone pivot="node-java-script"
+::: zone pivot="visual-studio-code"

 <!-- # [Visual Studio Code](#tab/VisualStudioCode) -->